 "The Alliance finds a planet where the Gerkins can settle down.
 The Kiwi's develop a force field for their new Home world.
 But the Queen of the Crown finds them, and sends Killbane and her agents to recapture her former slaves.
 The Rangers arrive to fight off the invasion."

-On this day in 1989, Star Trek: The Next Generation aired "The Bonding."
-This served as the fifth episode to the program's third season, and here's the plot summary as detailed by our friends at TrekCore.com:
+On this day in 1989 (in the U.S.), Star Trek: The Next Generation aired "The Bonding."
+Officially, this served as the fifth episode to the program's third season, and here's the plot summary as detailed by our friends at TrekCore.com:

 "Worf's conscience struggles with a fatality under his command.
 Meanwhile, the deceased crew member's son must confront an alien life form that attempts to take on the physical form of his mother."